Hestonic/Hestonic/README.md

 ### About me

-I am a beginner android developer. my hobby is playing the guitar
+- I am a beginner android developer.
+- English level: B1 Intermediate
+- My hobby is playing the guitar

 ### Languages and Tools